Who do England play next if they beat France?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-England’s route to the World Cup final: Who do Three Lions play if they beat France?
+Who will England play next if they beat France?
+Route to the final

 Three matches stand in the way of glory for Gareth Southgate’s side on the game’s biggest stage